Faculty Mentoring Program

 ORGANIZING AND ALLOCATING YOUR TIME PRE-REVIEW

-1. With the exception of faculty whose primary appointment is in the College of Medicine or in the Department of Microbiology and Molecular Genetics, College and Department RPT guidelines are required for each department/unit in the CBA (14.4).
+1. With the exception of faculty whose primary appointment is in the College of Medicine or in the Department of Microbiology and Molecular Genetics, College and Department RPT guidelines and Annual Performance Review guidelines (also referred to as FEG, Faculty Evaluation Guidelines) are required for each department/unit in the CBA (14.4).
 They constitute the standards by which faculty covered by the bargaining unit should be evaluated.
 If you are covered by the bargaining unit, familiarize yourself with your department/unit guidelines right away and revisit them annually.

 2. Be strategic- if your workload plan includes research, organize your career like a project manager.
 Identify what you hope or need to complete, and the dates for doing so.
 Then plan backwards in order to create a timeline for yourself (dates for submitting particular manuscripts and/or grant proposals, curriculum projects, etc.).
 You may find you need to postpone certain time-insensitive projects that are unlikely to have short term pay-offs.

-4. Make sure you are paying attention to the RPT cycle and your place in it.
+4. It is your responsibility to make sure you are paying attention to the RPT cycle and your place in it.
 Though the administration should let you know with ample time when your RPT materials are due, that doesn’t always happen.
 Some faculty in recent years were not informed until the last minute and were not paying attention to the RPT cycle which resulted in hasty preparation of materials at busy times in a semester.

 PREPARING YOUR RPT DOSSIER

-The Provost's home page includes links to RPT guidelines and forms.
+The Provost's Website includes links to RPT guidelines and forms.
 Be sure to familiarize yourself with the resources that are available.

 a.
 Use the organization and numbering system of the RPT Faculty Evaluation Guidelines to